Sleppyiecat/Kernel-Builder_auto/README.md

 # Kernel-Builder_auto
-Script that is able to build mine yuuko kernel from linux terminal with clang just git clone it and run ./ubuntu.sh
+Script that is able to build mine yuuko kernel from linux terminal with clang, just git clone it and run ./ubuntu.sh